 Further reason on net weight

 Net weight is crucial to understand when shipping products — especially when shipping freight or shipping internationally.
 Weight plays a critical role in a carrier’s pricing, and different carriers may rely on different measurement methods (including net weight, gross weight, and tare weight) to calculate how much it costs to ship a package.

-The order fulfillment process begins when a business confirms a customer’s order and processes it, sending it to a warehouse or fulfillment center.
+The order fulfilment process begins when a business confirms a customer’s order and processes it, sending it to a warehouse or fulfilment centre.
 From there, warehouse workers pick the items in the order, pack them in a box or poly mailer, and ship them out through a last-mile carrier to the end customer.

-Because order fulfillment involves so many complicated logistics processes, merchants usually benefit from outsourcing to a third party that takes over receiving, processing, packing, picking, and shipping online orders to customers.
+Because order fulfilment involves so many complicated logistics processes, merchants usually benefit from outsourcing to a third party that takes over receiving, processing, packing, picking, and shipping online orders to customers.

 A packing slip is a document that includes the complete list of items included in a package, and include SKU numbers, weights, dimensions, and the number of units in the order.